 Tessier Récréo-Parc did a heck of a good job with the design and layout of this water park.
 It is very nicely landscaped with grass areas, concrete “pavers’, and the actual water areas are on a bright and colourful rubber base.

 The splash pad with products by Waterplay Solutions Corp is divided into two sections; one for bigger kids, and one for toddlers.
 There are water canons, Twist ‘n’ Spill dumping buckets, rings to run through, cascading water off of “leaves”, and ground jets.
 We love, love, loved the Puddle features which you can splash through, and jump on.
 They’re like every kids’ dream.

 The toddler section has rocks, a ladybug sprayer, and scaled down misters.
 There’s also the cute “Charlotte” spider dangling from blades of grass and who sprays water from both sides of her body.
 My toddler, who does NOT like water splashing down onto his head, was completely content with the bubbling jets, and turnable sprayers.
 From the middle (dry) section you can watch children in both areas.

-On the edges of both areas are a trio of permanent lounge chairs where you can sit down with a contented “sigh” (or an exhausted *thump*).
-There are also a few benches (though not enough and not super close to the water), TWO table tennis (ping pong?) tables, AND……a permanent TSECHE bathroom that is wheelchair accessible.
-Hooray!
+On the edges of both areas is a trio of permanent lounge chairs where you can sit down with a contented “sigh” (or an exhausted *thump*).
+There are also a few benches (though not enough and not super close to the water), TWO table tennis (ping pong?) tables, AND……a permanent dry toilet that is wheelchair accessible.